moonstar-x/old-server-setup/docs/game-servers/steamcmd.md

 Before installing this tool, we'll create a new user, just to better organize ourselves.

     sudo adduser --disabled-login steam
-    sudo -i -u steam
+    sudo -iu steam

-Since the *steam* user's *home* folder is empty, we'll make a folder for SteamCMD.
+Since the *steam* user's home folder is empty, we'll make a folder for SteamCMD.

     mkdir steamcmd && cd steamcmd